PacketFence Clustering Guide

 MariaDB> select * from information_schema.processlist;

-And if you would like to see only the connections with an active query:
+And to see only the connections with an active query:

 MariaDB> select * from information_schema.processlist where Command!='Sleep';